About

 Nathan has also performed frequently as a chamber musician.
 While at the University of Georgia, he coordinated and performed in the University of Georgia Viola Ensemble which won an invitation to perform Kelly Catlin’s Presence at the American Viola Society Festival Ensemble Invitational Competition.

 Nathan is also very passionate about teaching privately and coaching chamber music.
-He has a large and vibrant private studio made up of violists and violinists of all ages (both in-person and virtual), has served as viola faculty and chamber coach at the Tennessee Tech Summer Music Institute for three summers, and worked as the director of the New Horizons String Ensemble in Athens, GA from 2019-2022.
+He has a large and vibrant private studio made up of violists and violinists of all ages (both in-person and virtual), has served as viola faculty and chamber coach at the Tennessee Tech Summer Music Institute for four summers, and worked as the director of the New Horizons String Ensemble in Athens, GA from 2019-2022.
 At the Arkansas School for Mathematics, Sciences, and the Arts, he directs the string ensemble, teaches applied strings lessons, coaches chamber groups, and teaches a variety of university-level music courses.

 As a researcher, Nathan is especially concerned with lack of access and inequalities in art music and music education.
 In 2020, he joined the nonprofit, Lift Music Fund, as a member of its Founding Team.